 Please note that departmental approval is required for enrolment in ISP100.
 This course will appear with a status of INTerim until we have had a chance to review students’ requests.
-Students in Visual Studies, Anthropology (excluding Forensic Science), Physics, or Earth Science receive first priority to enrol in the course as it is required if you plan to major in these programs.
+Students in Visual Studies, Anthropology (excluding Forensic Science), Physics, Earth Science, or Computer Science receive first priority to enrol in the course as it is required if you plan to pursue these programs.

 ISP010: Basics of Writing in English (BoWiE)